Knowing What You Can Change and What You Can’t Change

 It’s all about what we focus on

-So while we may have only limited control over things like how good looking we are, how rich we are, or how smart we are, every person can learn complete control over how much time they spend thinking about these shortcomings.
+So while we may have limited control over things like how good-looking we are, how rich we are, or how smart we are, every person can learn complete control over how much time they spend thinking about these shortcomings.

 Generating positive emotions

-Being grateful for the good things in your past intensifies positive memories and forgiving past wrongs defuses the bitterness that makes life satisfaction impossible.
+Being grateful for the good things in your past intensifies positive memories, and forgiving past wrongs defuses the bitterness that makes life satisfaction impossible.